2011, Marseille France: Our first Halloween in France

 No cute costumes- only scary ones.

-Another difference in how Halloween is celebrated is the costumes.
-In France, Halloween costumes tend to be more scary in the traditional sense.
+In France, Halloween costumes tend to be scarier in the traditional sense.
 Think vampires, ghosts, witches and goblins rather than cute costumes like princesses, superheroes, cowgirls and turtles.

 If you dress up as a princess or some other cute costume in France, people might actually think that you are dressing up for Mardi Gras rather than Halloween.

-If you do dress up in a non scary costume for Halloween, your bound to confuse some French people.
+If you do dress up in a non-scary costume for Halloween, you’re bound to confuse some French people.

-I posted some photos of a Halloween party our family went to on Facebook and one of my French friends thought our cowboy and Indian costumes looked more like Mardi gras costumes rather than scary Halloween costumes.
+I once posted a couple of photos of a Halloween party our family went to on Facebook, and one of my French friends thought our daughter’s cowboy costume looked more like a Mardi gras costumes because it wasn’t.
 (Mardi Gras aka Fat Tuesday, occurs the day before Ash Wednesday and 47 days before Easter).

 What about pumpkins?

-Traditionally, pumpkins are not a popular food in France so forget about taking the kids to a pumpkin patch.
-I’ve read that there are some pumpkin patches located just outside of Paris but I have never actually seen or been to one myself.
+Traditionally, pumpkins are not a favourite food in France so forget about taking the kids to a pumpkin patch.
+I’ve read that there are some pumpkin patches located just outside of Paris, but I have never actually seen or been to one myself.

 I did find it strange that they called it a “jack lanterne” and not a pumpkin. (the French word for pumpkin is Citrouille).
 I suppose they can sell more pumpkins if they call them Jack Lanterne’s which only fortifies the belief that Halloween is a commercial holiday.

-We never actually carved our pumpkin because I ended up making pumpkin pie for the very first time which actually turned out pretty damn good.
+We never actually carved our pumpkin because I ended up making pumpkin pie for the very first time which turned out pretty damn good.
 Our French friends didn’t like it.

 My recommendation on how to celebrate Halloween in France